nishant704/ansible-playbooks/README.md

 ### How do I get set up? ###

 1. Install Ansble on your local system via pip or apt.
+Ansible 2.4.0
 2. Clone the current Repo
 3. Setup AWS credentials
  Thats it , you are ready to run the playbooks